by Kyle

 (Columbia, MO)

-Hello, I have a few questions to ask in regards to certain movies.
+Hello, I have a few questions to ask in regards to impact characters in movies.

 A.) First have you seen: Inception, Godfather part 1 and 2, The Matrix, as well as The Lord of the Rings Trilogy?